 Instructions

-3. Add the eggs one at a time, mixing fully after each addition until incorporated.
+- Beat in the eggs one at a time, followed by the vanilla extract, mixing just until combined after each addition.

-5. In a separate bowl, whisk together the flour, baking powder, and salt to ensure even distribution.
+- In a separate bowl, whisk together the all-purpose flour, baking powder, and salt to evenly distribute the leavening agent.

-6. Gradually add the dry ingredients to the wet mixture, mixing on low speed until a soft dough forms.
+- Gradually add the dry ingredients to the wet mixture, mixing on low speed until a soft dough forms and no streaks of flour remain.

-11. Bake for 10–12 minutes, or until the edges are lightly golden but the centers remain soft.
+- Bake the cookies in the preheated oven for 10–12 minutes, until the edges are lightly golden but the centers are still soft.
+Tip: Rotate the baking sheets halfway through baking for even browning.

-12. Let the cookies cool on the baking sheet for 5 minutes before transferring to a wire rack.
+- Remove the cookies from the oven and let them cool on the baking sheets for 5 minutes before transferring them to a wire rack to cool completely.

 Maple Bacon Sugar Cookies